johansatge/nwjs-macappstore/CERTIFICATES.md

 ![Capture](screenshots/installed_certificates.jpg)

-Note the string in parenthesis (beginning with `LK7` on the capture).
+Save the string in parenthesis (beginning with `LK7` on the capture).

 When signing the app, we will refer to it as the **identity**.